International Freight Gateways

 Top trading partners of the U.S. in merchandise trade

-Mexico is the United States’ top trade partner, followed by Canada and China.
+Canada is the United States’ top trade partner, followed by Mexico

-Mexico’s share of trade with the United States grew by 80.5 percent, from $303
+and China.
+Canada’s share of trade with the United States has risen by 8.9 percent

 Trade with Canada and Mexico